 - Bayesian methods including MCMC for hierarchical models

-- Dimensionality reduction, including manifold learning, generalized PCA, etc.
+- Dimensionality reduction, including manifold learning, deep learning, generalized PCA, etc.

 - Statistics of graphs, with applications including social networks and brain-graphs